-- Stéphane Bancel, President and Chief Executive Officer
+- Stéphane Bancel, Chief Executive Officer

 - James R. Kasinger, General Counsel

 - Tal Zaks, M.D., Ph.D., Chief Medical Officer and President, Caperna

 - Jeff Hrkach, Ph.D., Head of Delivery Innovation